Strangehill/antarg.co/_thesis/Making-My-Own-Website.markdown

 ---

 In the nineties I learned how to make web pages.
-It was easy and exhilirating.
+It was easy and exhilarating.
-It only took me a couple of hours to learn the basics of html and hack something together that I could share with my friends.
+It only took me a couple of hours to learn the basics of html and soon I'd hacked something together that I could share with my friends.
-This was the easiest part.
+This was easy too.
+I'd heard of a website called Geocities and signed up for a free account.
-In a few minutes I was uploading my pages (hosting for free !) at *www.Geocities.com/SunsetStrip/Venue/6035*.
+In a few minutes I was uploading my wonderful, amateur code to my new web address: *www.Geocities.com/SunsetStrip/Venue/6035*.

-I wish I could show you the kooky, goofy things I made but in the years that followed Geocities was bought by one of the dot com behemoths and dissolved into the ether.
+I wish I could show you the kooky, goofy things I made but in the years since then, Geocities was bought by Yahoo! and eventually dissolved into the ether.
-Good samaritans have salvaged many of the sites and archived them at [reocities.com][].
+Good samaritans have salvaged many of the sites once hosted by geocities and archived them at [reocities.com][].
-Unfortunately, my site didn't (or hasn't!) made it to their list of sites in the [/SunsetStrip/venue/][] neighborhood.
+Unfortunately, my site wasn't (or hasn't been!) been by these web archaeologists.
+I've checked their listing for the rescued sites in the [/SunsetStrip/venue/][] neighborhood and couldn't found 6035.
+Or, wait, was it 6045?
-Or, worst case scenario, I forgot the four digit number at the end of my URL.
+I'm pretty sure I've forgotten the randomly assigned four digit number at the end of my URL.

 [reocities.com]: http://www.reocities.com/
 [/SunsetStrip/venue/]: http://www.reocities.com/SunsetStrip/venue/

-So Simple.
-I was 99% authoring webpages and 1% sharing it.
+It Was All So Simple.

-I tinkered with my website for months, not really knowing what use to give it, or what kind of message I could extract out of the new medium.
+I tinkered with my website for months, not really knowing what use to give it, or what kind of messages it would be possible to extract out of this novel medium.

-So I wrote adolescent poetry for my friends and grafted it onto my stuffy virtual showcase.
-I learned that I could implant a tiny snippet of scary javascript code into my .html files and make every element on the page change colors as the mouse hovered over certain areas.
-It turned cringe-inducing rhymes into a full visual assault.
+I wrote adolescent poetry for my friends and grafted it onto my stuffy virtual showcase.
+I learned that I could implant a tiny snippet of gnarly looking javascript code into my .html files and make every element on the page change colors as the mouse hovered over certain elements on the page.
+It complemented cringe-inducing rhymes with a full visual assault.

 It was like [discovering fire][Quora].